On the Hardness of Reinforcement Learning with Transition Look-Ahead: Planning with two or more steps of transition look-ahead

 Largest Expected Value has been shown to be NP-hard~\citep{mehta2020hittinghighnotessubset}.
-The key idea is to connect to Largest Expected Value by constructing an MDP instance where computing the optimal policy requires solving~\Cref{eq:mehta} as a sub-problem.
-In detail, our proof is more convoluted than a direct reduction from the Largest Expected Value problem, but borrows elements of the proof of~\cite{mehta2020hittinghighnotessubset}.
-In particular, we follow the same strategy and present a reduction from independent set in undirected 3-regular graphs, another well-known NP-hard problem~\citep{Fleischner2010MaximumIndependentSets}.
+The key idea is to connect to this problem by constructing an MDP instance where computing the optimal policy requires solving a closely related subset-selection problem.
+More precisely, our proof relies on the gap construction of~\citet{mehta2020hittinghighnotessubset}, which reduces \textsc{Independent Set} on regular graphs to such a stochastic optimization problem.